-At the September 2023 meeting of the Transportation Committee, CMAP staff explained that it would continue to support IDOT's annual safety targets until the conclusion of the Safe Streets for All regional safety action planning effort.
+At the September 2023 meeting of the Transportation Committee, it was determined that CMAP would continue to support IDOT's annual safety targets until the conclusion of the Safe Streets for All regional safety action planning effort.
 This work, expected to conclude in early 2026, will articulate both county-level safety targets and comprehensive work plans for achieving the county-level targets.
 Armed with this county-specific data and plans for action, CMAP intends to identify regional targets no later than 2027.
 This work will inform the agency's next long-range transportation plan, which is scheduled for completion in late 2026.

-For 2025, CMAP staff will continue to recommend that the CMAP Board and MPO Policy Committee support IDOT's 2025 roadway safety targets.
-CMAP support of these targets indicates a commitment to integrate the targets as goals into CMAP projects and programs, in order to help meet the State's targets.
+For 2025, CMAP recommends that the CMAP Board and MPO Policy Committee continue to support IDOT's 2025 roadway safety targets.
+Support of these targets indicates a commitment to integrate the targets as goals into CMAP projects and programs to help meet the State's targets.
 CMAP will continue to do this by prioritizing projects that improve safety and working with local partners on projects, policies, and funding initiatives that improve safety outcomes for residents in our region, as described above.